Happening-Community/requests-and-offers/README.md

 npm run package
 ```

-You'll have the `request-and-offers.webhapp` in `workdir`.
+You'll have the `requests-and-offers.webhapp` in `workdir`.
 This is what you should distribute so that the Holochain Launcher can install it.
-You will also have its subcomponent `request-and-offers.happ` in the same folder`.
+You will also have its subcomponent `requests-and-offers.happ` in the same folder`.

 ## Documentation